qua-platform/qua-libs/examples/multi-qubit/multiplexed-multilevel-NN-discriminator/readme.md

     - One needs to define the quantum elements that correspond to the readout resonators
     - In our case all RR elements will be controlled using 'con1' - the measurement operation will be done through 'con1'
+      - **For 10 RRs and qubits, the configuration uses 'con1' for the first 5 RRs and 'con2' for the last 2 RRs**
     - **ATTENTION** : All elements **MUST** have the *outputs* section defined as follows:
         - 'outputs': {
                 'out1': ('con1', 1),